Kaushallokhande/Task-Management/README.md

      # Start frontend (from the src directory)
      npm start

-     # Start backend (from the server directory)
+     # Start backend (from the backend directory)
-     npm start
+     node index.js
      ```

 5. **Open in Browser:**